FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 ![Wow-Dranei-crying](https://raw.githubusercontent.com/FrancescoBorzi/why-I-hate-wow-private-servers/master/img/wow-dranei-crying.jpg)

-I realize that this whole story that talks about ethics and licenses matters very little to the average World of Warcraft player.
+I realise that this whole story about ethics and licenses matters very little to the average World of Warcraft player.
 Players just want to play on a stable and well-fixed server, they don't care much whether this server collaborates with open source or not.

 But... try for a moment to see it from another perspective.

-Developers of the open source project (MaNGOS, TrinityCore, AzerothCore, etc ...) basically care very little about what private servers do.
+Developers of the open source projects (MaNGOS, TrinityCore, AzerothCore, etc ...) basically care very little about what private servers do.
 Sure, as a developer it pisses you off to see some random server administrator taking credits for your work, but in the end it doesn't change your life.
+Many open source developers just do it for fun and educational purposes.

 Those that would really have different lives, if ALL private servers collaborated with open source, would be the players.

-Oh yes, because if this were the case, ALL private servers would have a game quality far superior to what we enjoy today.
+Oh yes, because if this was the case, ALL private servers would have a game quality far superior to what we enjoy today.
 In all expansions.

-See for example the case of Alice and Bob before.
-That is a very simplified example, just to explain the concept.
+See for example the case of Alice and Bob before, which is a very simplified example.

 However, the reality is just that: there are many private servers around the world, each of them always works on the same things, racing to do them sooner and better.
 If they collaborated with each other instead, they would avoid doing unnecessary work and would have more time and workforce.
 So they would surely be able to achieve much more.

-Parenthesis: the quality (and competitions between) private servers should not be measured (only) in terms of fixes, but on factors such as the skill of its administration in maintaining it.
-The quality of the community also plays a fundamental role, just as it happens in blizzard servers (which from the technical perspective are all the same).
+*Parenthesis: the quality (and competition between) private servers should not be (only) about of fixes, but also about other factors such as the skill of its administration in maintaining it.
+The quality of the community also plays a fundamental role, just as it happens in blizzard servers (which from the technical perspective are all the same).*

 If a private server closes, and its developers have not shared their work, that work is lost forever.

-## Denying lies
+## Exposing lies

 ### Official authors list